-When Panama re-opened its borders to visitors on October 12th, Safety Guidelines for Your Next Trip to Panama was published on Panama’s official tourism website.
+When Panama re-opened its borders to visitors, Safety Guidelines for Your Next Trip to Panama was published on Panama’s official tourism website.
 This is required reading for anyone who plans to travel to Panama.

 In the “Prior to Traveling” section of that page, they list a number of requirements to enter Panama.
 One of the requirements states: